The successful impact of the Peer Helpers PLUS program is backed by evidence.

 The instruments were designed in a pre-post test format, allowing Peer Helpers Coordinators and participating teachers to track participant progress by semester and by academic year.

-A sampling of student participants from Peer Helpers programs in both high schools and elementary schools participated in instrument field-testing.
+A sampling of student participants from Peer Helpers PLUS programs in both high schools and elementary schools participated in instrument field-testing.
 The outcomes are listed below.

 On February 21, 2019,